tanpinxi/Orbital2020/README.md

 Allows users to see their usage time on websites, which updates when the page is refreshed.

+* Setting website usage restriction

+Allows users to key in the time limit they'd like to keep their usage on a certain website to.

 ### Why this product satisfies User Needs: